pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1441-42 Composite Pattern

+Currently, I am learning about the composite pattern.
+This pattern helps us to iterate over a hierarchy of objects like a tree in which you have a node and lefts.

 #### Day 1440 Iterator Pattern

 Today I begin to study the Iterator design pattern and the single responsibility principle.